Harbingers/The-Unix-Shell/README.md

 ```

 ## Sample ~/.jshrc file
+Note:
-The content of this file is interpreted line per line by the `jsh` shell at login of an interactive session.
-You can include any command that is understood by the `jsh` grammar here.
-Note a character preceded by a '\' is escaped by `jsh`'s shell expansion.
-Also note one can escape a arbitrary string by "quoting" it.
+1. a character preceded by a '\' is escaped by `jsh`'s shell expansion.
+2. one can escape a arbitrary string by "quoting" it.

 Sample `~/.jshrc` file:
 ``` sh